5HT2/srp-go/README.md

 after you have uploaded a few pictures.
 The sample file is there to prevent issues when first testing (needing an image to serve on `/`, to generate a sample color for, etc).

+You can also add your own `favicon.ico` inside the `config/` directory, and it will overwrite the default icon.

 ## OAuth

 In order to set up OAuth, follow [these](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)